Canopy walk at Kakum National Park, Ghana

 Application:

 While most Summer Abroad applications are first come first serve, this application will prioritize applicants whose responses reflect a commitment to Black/Afrikan communities and Black/Afrikan liberation.
-In addition to the essay questions outlined here the SA Ghana application will contain the following additional questions:
+In addition to the essay questions outlined on the Berkeley Summer Abroad - How to Apply page, the SA Ghana application will contain the following additional questions:

 • The core curriculum of this program speaks to movements for Afrikan/Black liberation on a global scale.
 What does Afrikan/Black liberation mean to you?
 How have you demonstrated your commitment to the liberation of the Afrikan/Black community?
 (200-300 words)